pynbody/pynbody/docs/tutorials/halos.rst

 Halo IDs begin with 0 for SubFind / FOF unlike AHF.

-The "halos" are treated using the :class:`~pynbody.gadgethdf.SubFindHDFSnap` class.
+The "halos" are treated using the :class:`~pynbody.snapshot.gadgethdf.SubFindHDFSnap` class.
 The syntax for dealing with an individual halo is the same as AHF and the snapshot simulation.
 For example, we can get the total mass in the second FOF halo and see the position of its first few particles as follows: